-Involving family members in services and supports in place to help victims, post-trafficking, is an important need.
-Family members can supplement the healing process by providing support in learning more about their loved one's ailments.
+Involving family members is a critical need to help victims of post-trafficking in services and supports in place.
+Family members can support the healing process by providing care in learning more about their loved one's ailments.
 Many family members may not have a clear understanding of the nuances of human trafficking, and this can cause family members to stigmatize their loved one unknowingly, resulting in feelings of embarrassment or shame on the part of the victim.
 Therefore, it is integral to have families included in services and supports, so they can identify their loved one's situation as abuse and as a crime, as this will reduce rates of victim blaming and shaming (Global Alliance against Trafficking in Women, 2015).